 Street Mosaic Workshop

 It’s not only the local community and residents of other neighbourhoods who join the mosaic initiative.
-This summer teams of community workers from the Caucasus (“Caucult” project), Germany and students from Belarus took part in this local initiative, exploring participatory tactics and the potential of community art projects.
-After attending Street Mosaic Workshop in Šnipiškės, the Georgian team develops a similar project in their communities!
+This summer, teams of community workers from the Caucasus (“Caucult” project), Germany and students from Belarus took part in this local initiative, exploring participatory tactics and the potential of community art projects.
+After attending the Street Mosaic Workshop in Šnipiškės, the Georgian team develops a similar project in their communities!

 There are several sources of inspiration for our Street Mosaic project:

-Maison Picassiette in France, Chartres, which was created by Raymond Isidore who was a passionate mosaic fan and decorated his house interior and exterior with mosaics in 1937-1964.
+• Maison Picassiette in France, Chartres, which was created by Raymond Isidore who was a passionate mosaic fan and decorated his house interior and exterior with mosaics in 1937-1964.

 • The Mosaic Man, who has been decorating one of the neighbourhoods of NY (East Village) since 1987 and who sends his best wishes to the street mosaic workshop in Šnipiškės!